North Korea Fires Medium-range Ballistic Missile - UrduPoint

 The Joint Chiefs of Staff said the military was analysing the launch, with a defence official telling the Yonhap news agency that it had likely involved a hypersonic warhead "on top of the delivery system used in the engine test last month".

-North Korea has long sought to master more advanced hypersonic and solid fuel technologies, to make its missiles more able to neutralise South Korean-US missile defence systems and threaten America's regional military bases.
+North Korea has long sought to master more advanced hypersonic and solid fuel technologies, to make its missiles more capable to neutralise South Korean-US missile defence systems and threaten America's regional military bases.

 In January, Pyongyang said it had launched a solid-fuel IRBM tipped with a hypersonic warhead, then last month flagged the successful engine test of the "new-type intermediate-range hypersonic missile".